b1lodHand/absent-people/README.md

 ## About

 Hi there!
 You just stepped on one of my beautiful tools.
 This one is pretty small and lightweight actually.
 It's just a small package that lets you create people profiles for your game.
-Those profiles are stored in scriptable objects so you that you can use them in nearly every system you will write for your game.
-So, let's see how to get it working.
+Before going further, let's see how to get it working.

 ## Getting Started